strikay/inventory-frontend/README.md

 ```
 The project should start and display the HOST and the PORT it is running on, e.g. http://localhost:5173

+To login you can use the following fictitious credentials (provided you are using it with the Laravel API referenced above):

+Email: po@inventory.com
+Password: password

 ## License